Llamaware/coffin-anki/README.md

 ## Usage

-Place the `dialogue.csv` of your desired language in the same directory as the script.
+Place the `dialogue.csv` file of your desired language in the same directory as the script.

 Then run `python gen-anki.py`